 Important: While you should not go into unnecessary detail in the descriptions, you should also avoid keeping the texts too short.
 Otherwise, Google will quickly assume that it is "thin content" and that you cannot provide enough information.
 This can have a negative effect on your ranking.

 When optimizing your content, focus particularly on the higher-level category pages.
-Behind this is usually a higher search volume and thus more potential that numerous potential buyers land on your site - and then look around on the individual product pages.
+Behind this there usually is a higher search volume and thus more potential that numerous potential buyers land on your site - and then look around on the individual product pages.

 Important: You should also make sure to avoid thin content and give your category pages proper content fodder.
 Ideally, there should be no categories in your store with less than five products listed.